BlueStamp-Engineering-2022/Theodore_BSE_Project/index.md

 ﻿# Robotic Arm
-Fancy robot arm that can do fancy stuff.
+Fancy robot arm that can do fancy robot stuff.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|